-In the prior fiscal year the System issued commercial paper (Consolidated Revenue Commercial Paper Program, Series A) to facilitate renovation and construction projects at the University of Houston.
+In the prior fiscal year the System issued commercial paper (Consolidated Revenue Commercial Paper Program, Series A) to facilitate renovation and construction projects at the University of Houston and UH-Victoria.
 The balance remaining from the prior year issuance was redeemed during fiscal year 2011.
-Additional commercial paper was issued during fiscal year 2011, the proceeds of which were used to provide interim financing for renovation and construction about the System's long-term debt liabilities can be found in Note 5.
+Additional commercial paper was issued during fiscal year 2011, the proceeds of which were used to provide interim financing for renovation and construction projects at UH.
+Additional information about the System's long-term debt liabilities can be found in Note 5.